 - Mercury levels that lead to limits on fish consumption

-- Nutrients that grow algae
+- Phosphorus and other nutrients that grow algae

 - Sediment that clouds water

 - Bacteria that can make water unsafe for swimming

 - Sulfate impairments that may hinder the production of wild rice

 The MPCA responded to all written comments received through Jan.
 7, 2022.
 EPA took all public comments and MPCA responses into consideration when approving of Minnesota’s Impaired Waters List on April 29, 2022.